MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/failover-clustering/What-s-New-in-Failover-Clustering-in-Windows-Server-Technical-Preview.md

 **What works differently?**

-A Hyper\-V or Scale\-Out File Server failover cluster can now easily be upgraded without any downtime or need to build a new cluster with nodes that are running the Windows Server 2016 Technical Preview operating system.
+A Hyper-V or Scale-Out File Server failover cluster can now easily be upgraded without any downtime or need to build a new cluster with nodes that are running the Windows Server 2016 Technical Preview operating system.
 Migrating clusters to Windows Server 2012 R2 involved taking the existing cluster offline and reinstalling the new operating system for each nodes, and then bringing the cluster back online.
 The old process was cumbersome and required downtime.
 However, in Windows Server 2016 Technical Preview, the cluster does not need to go offline at any point.

 The cluster operating systems for the upgrade in phases are as follows for each node in a cluster:

 -   The node is paused and drained of all virtual machines that are running on it.

--   The virtual machines \(or other cluster workload\) are migrated to another node in the cluster.The virtual machines are migrated to another node in the cluster.
+-   The virtual machines (or other cluster workload) are migrated to another node in the cluster.The virtual machines are migrated to another node in the cluster.

 -   The existing operating system is removed and a clean installation of the Windows Server 2016 Technical Preview operating system on the node is performed.